-The tripod is one of the most essential tools in a photographer’s arsenal.
+The smartphone tripod is one of the most essential tools in a mobile photographer’s arsenal.
 It ensures maximum stability, enables experimenting with low shutter speeds, and allows you to stage photographs better.

 Read on to find out why.